 - Earn a basic weekly wage of no more than €375 (per week), excluding Government Bonuses

-- The Overtime concession is applicable on overtime which is at the rate of 100% to 200%.
+- The Overtime concession is applicable on overtime which is between the rate of 100% to 200%.
 Anything above or below this rate is not subject to the concession

 - If data is added to the income from current employment section in the Employee Details, this data will also be used for the Overtime Concession Calculation.
 Please refer to the below section for more information.